May 28, 2023

 3. Entrepreneur, https://www.entrepreneur.com/growing-a-business/david-ogilvy/197680

-Talent marketplace or internal gig solutions provide a conducive environment for people in organizations to discover each other, get together and execute ideas.
+With a strong internal talent network, organizations can provide a conducive environment for their people to discover each other, get together and execute innovations and moonshots.

 Chances are there aren't enough mentoring conversations happening within your organization.
 Democratize mentoring and let it operate like a free market.
 Achieve this quickly and effectively and hence improve retention using talent marketplace.

 Mid-to-large sized organizations suffer from poor visibility and connectivity.
 Employees don't see the big picture of your work, communications, feedback, skills and aspirations since they are managed in a disjointed manner.
 As a result they are not as effective or engaged as they can be.
-You can improve performance, engagement and retention using talent marketplace to address this.
+You can improve performance, engagement and retention by strengthening your internal talent network.